 AND

-Neither of the other two possible procedure codes is a .from blocks [1910] or [1909].
+Neither of the other two possible procedure codes is a general anaesthesia 92514xx [1910] code.

 Gastroenterology Procedure Codes used to Identify Excluded Events

 The purpose of the next two clauses is to describe the exclusion rules for the three types of general gastroenterology ‘scope’ procedures known collectively as ERCP, Colonoscopy, and Gastroscopy.
 It restricts the number of procedure codes present to at most three and is applied in a way that is independent of the order in which procedures are coded.